 In the past, a camera team with professional equipment used to be mandatory.
 Nowadays, companies often have their own semi-professional equipment and even the latest smartphone with 4K resolution footage, dual lenses together with a stabilizer/Gimbal such as Zhiyun or DJI Osmo, will often do the trick.

-For instance, some of the sections in the video below were shot internally with smartphone cameras and improved with post-production at our agency:
+For instance, some of the sections in this video below were shot internally with smartphone cameras and improved with post-production at our agency.

 Created for recruitment purposes, this video was shot in one single day at the company headquarters, from the perspective of an employee who recalls this first day working there and walks the viewer through the office.
 The style isn’t complicated or overly polished, but it captures the atmosphere at the workplace and does a great job at getting people interested in applying for a job.

 Although live footages play an important role in the making of an excellent corporate video, they might not always be enough to illustrate a company’s message.
 In this case, some other technologies may be integrated, such as infographics, 3D animations and post-production effects to make the video more creative, more relevant and more compelling.

 Promoting your corporate video on the right platform is just as important as investing in production value, because the video needs to reach the right audience.

 Social media in general is quite versatile, and a platform like YouTube, which is visited by both individuals and companies, is always recommended.
 The same goes for Facebook and Twitter, whose users come from all demographics.
 LinkedIn, on the other hand, is made for professionals, and you should definitely leverage this if you want to reach out to potential employees.